CoShare: An Efficient Approach for Redundancy Allocation in NFV: Results and Discussion

-Fig.~\ref{sharedinst} shows the number of backup NF instances that are needed to satisfy different levels of availability by using CoShare with shared and dedicated reservation.
-The results shown are average values with 95\% confidence interval over ten simulation runs.
+Fig.~\ref{sharedinst} shows the number of backup NF instances that are needed to satisfy different levels of availability by using CoShare with shared and dedicated reservation, where all flows require the same availability level.
 In each of the availability levels, the NF instances are created for 700 flows having a service chain containing two NFs.
 In addition, the resource overbuild for both backup allocation strategies is illustrated in Fig.~\ref{sharedover}.
 As can be observed, the higher the availability requirement level the more the number of backup NF instances required.
+This is because more than one backup chain might be required for fulfilling the high availability requirements.
+For example, more than 90\% of the flows with five nines availability requirements are allocated two backup chains.

-Recall that, in the placement phase, CoShare first ``roughly'' estimates the number of backup chains for each availability requirement class and accordingly the number of backup NF instances, i.e. $h_c$ and $z(c)$ in Sec. \ref{sec:nr_backups}, which are possibly needed.
+\textit{Observation}: Recall that, in the placement phase, CoShare first ``roughly'' estimates the number of backup chains for each availability requirement class and accordingly the number of backup NF instances, i.e. $h_c$ and $z(c)$ in Sec. \ref{sec:nr_backups}, which are possibly needed.
 For the three availability levels [0.999, 0.9999, and 0.99999], the corresponding rough estimates are [1, 2, and 3] for $h_c$ and [70, 140, and 210] for $z(c)$ respectively.
-As discussed in Sec. \ref{sec:nr_backups}, the actually used and hence needed number of backup instances under CoShare can be expected to be much lower.
+As discussed in Sec. \ref{sec:nr_backups}, the actually used and hence needed numbers of backup instances under CoShare can be expected to be much lower.
 This is confirmed by Fig.~\ref{sharedinst} that shows the real total numbers of used backup instances under CoShare with dedicated reservation and shared reservation.
 Specifically under CoShare with dedicated reservation, they are [68, 85, 130] for the three availability levels, which are reductions of 2.8\%, 39\%, and 38\% from the rough estimates respectively.
 Under CoShare with shared reservation, there are further reductions of 44\%, 64\%, and 69\%.

-Fig.~\ref{sharedover} further compares dedicated reservation and shared reservation using resource overbuild.
+\textit{Finding}: Fig.~\ref{sharedover} further compares dedicated reservation and shared reservation using resource overbuild.
 As shown by the figure, to fulfill 0.99999 availability, the former requires 178\% resource overbuild, in contrast to the much reduced 93\% by the latter.
-Similar reduction is found also for the other two availability classes.
-Overall, NF shared reservation enables more efficient utilization of resources with significant decrease in the required number of backup NF instances.
+Similar reduction is found also for the other two availability levels.
+Overall, shared reservation enables more efficient utilization of resources with significant decrease in the required number of backup NF instances.